Novelist │ Memoirist │ Essayist

 .
 She is a Contributing Editor to Vanity Fair

-, Bomb and Blind Spot.
+.
 In addition, she has worked as a collaborator with artists such as Eric Fischl, Rachel Whiteread, Carroll Dunham, Catherine Opie, Bill Owens, Ghada Amer, and Ken Probst.

 Interested in projects that extend beyond literary fiction and fine art criticism, Homes wrote the screen adaptation of her novel, Jack

 , for Showtime and has worked as a writer/producer on the hit television show The L Word

 .
 For the last few years she has been developing television pilots for HBO and CBS.